-If you have shooting pain down your leg, it is best to have your symptoms evaluated by a trained musculoskeletal professional such as a chiropractor or physiotherapist.
-During your exam we will be able to diagnosis the root cause of your discomfort and provide you with an appropriate treatment plan.
+If you have shooting pain down your leg, it is best to have your symptoms evaluated by a trained professional, such as a chiropractor or physiotherapist.
+During your exam we will be able to diagnose the root cause of your discomfort and provide you with an appropriate treatment plan.

-More times than not, shooting pain down the leg is a result of pseudo-sciatica and not true-sciatica.
+More times than not, shooting pain is a result of pseudo-sciatica and not true-sciatica.
 In either case, these symptoms can be treated effectively with a variety of services.

 What are your treatment options?